 Like people and relationships, businesses can fall into a rut.
 Three experts tell us what the symptoms are and how to get your business mojo back

-“Many fail to keep pace with changes within their market or the economy.
-Frequently, business-owners plough through with their heads down, doing pretty much what they’ve always done – possibly even ignoring advice from others.
+"Many fail to keep pace with changes within their market or the economy.
+Frequently, business-owners plough on with their heads down, doing pretty much what they've always done - possibly even ignoring advice from others.

 "Sometimes the owner loses the drive and ambition they had, while fear or reluctance to change can be another factor.
 Businesses that don't evolve risk getting left behind," she warns.